dotnet/linker/docs/design/steps-explained.md

 For each assembly in the context, this step will act on the action associated with the assembly.
-If the assembly is marked as skip, it won't do anything, if it's marked as copy, it will copy the assembly to the output directory, and if it's link, it will save the modified assembly to the output directory.
+If the assembly is marked as skip, it won't do anything, if it's marked as copy, it will copy the assembly to the output directory, and if it's linked, it will save the modified assembly to the output directory.